North American Raccoon

-One of our female raccoons was a former pet and was eventually turned over to a Wisconsin wildlife rehab center.
-Another female was found under someone’s porch and hand-fed and handled by the residents.
-She was eventually given to the Chattanooga Zoo in Tennessee.
-Both females were deemed unreleasable because they were habituated to humans, and both came to CuriOdyssey in 2013.
-The two male raccoons were both captive born at the Audubon Zoo in Louisiana.
+Our female raccoon was found under someone’s porch and hand-fed and handled by the residents.
+She was eventually given to the Chattanooga Zoo in Tennessee and was deemed unreleasable because she was habituated to humans, and came to CuriOdyssey in 2013.
+The two male raccoons were both captive-born at the Audubon Zoo in Louisiana.

 Although their Latin name lotor means “one who washes”, raccoons do not actually wash their food.
 Raccoons have a heightened sense of touch.
 In the wild, they will rub, feel, and dunk, using their highly dexterous and sensitive front paws in order to locate and capture aquatic prey.

 WHAT DO RACCOONS EAT?

 In the wild, North American Raccoons eat eggs, berries, fruit, acorns, seeds, crustaceans, and insects.
 They will also occasionally prey on small vertebrates like rodents, small birds, and baby rabbits.

 At CuriOdyssey, our North American Raccoons enjoy dog kibble, mice, rats, beef, rabbit, chick, quail, insects, bones, hard-boiled egg, fruits, and vegetables.

 In the wild North American Raccoons live up to six years.
 In captivity life-span range from 10 to 13 years.

 In Captivity: average is 10-15 years, oldest recorded was 19 years.

 WHERE DO RACCOONS LIVE?